The laws of planetary motion, derived from those of a harmonic oscillator (following Arnold): Some (complex) geometry

-If the radius of the $u$-circle is changed from $\rho$ to $\rho^{-1}$, then the image describes the same ellipse reflected on the real axis.
+When $\rho\to1$ the ellipse degenerates to the segment $[-2,2]$ on the real axis.
+If the radius of the $u$-circle is changed from $\rho\neq1$ to $\rho^{-1}$ then the image describes, by (\ref{zsuk}), the same ellipse reflected on the real axis.
 We can, therefore, chose $\rho>1$, i.e., to restrict the mapping $u\mapsto w$ to the exterior of the unit circle.

 Let us now consider, following Levi-Civita \cite{LC} the mapping of the $w$ plane onto the $z$-plane